magento/devdocs/guides/v2.1/contributor-guide/contributing_dod.md

 | ----------- | ------------------ | --------------------- |
 | description | example            | example               |

-### Tests
+## Tests

-#### Automated Tests
+### Automated Tests

 Code changes must be covered by automated tests according to Classification of Magento Automated Tests.
-When choosing how to cover your changes pick the most lightweight (execution time wise) test type that will provide sufficient coverage.
+When choosing how to cover your changes, pick the most lightweight (execution time wise) test type that will provide sufficient coverage.
-If you encounter an existing test that insufficiently covers your changes (a Unit test for a method that affects database for instance) you can delete that test but you must write a proper test to replace it.
+If you encounter an existing test that insufficiently covers your changes, you can delete that test but you must write a proper test to replace it.
+For example, a method that interacts with database has a unit test.
+You can replace it with an integration test.

 Before committing code changes, author must ensure successful execution of all tests by running all tests or at least those which might be affected by code changes.
 Continuous integration enforces execution of all tests and author is accountable for broken builds.

-#### Functional Tests
+### Functional Tests
 Must cover new or changed application behavior (functional).
 Added/updated functionality should be covered by a functional autotest(s) related to previous sprint commitment in scope of current sprint.

 See [Functional Tests][2].

-#### Unit Tests
+### Unit Tests

 Cover classes and methods that:

- * have little to no dependencies on other classes
+ * Have little to no dependencies
- * do not interact with resources like DB, file system, 3rd party systems etc.
+ * Do not interact with resources like database, file system, 3rd party systems etc.
- * underlying functionality cannot be properly covered indirectly by an integration test.
+ * Underlying functionality cannot be properly covered indirectly by an integration test
- * can be covered by black box test
+ * Can be covered by a [black box test](https://en.wikipedia.org/wiki/Black-box_testing)

 Examples:

- * Utils (like Magento\Framework\Math\Random)
+ * Utils (like `\Magento\Framework\Math\Random`)
- * Simple classes that can also be used (at least initiated) independently (like Magento\Framework\Api\SortOrder)
+ * Simple classes that can also be used (at least initiated) independently (like `\Magento\Framework\Api\SortOrder`)
- * Simple methods that are only affecting their own object (like Magento\TargetRule \Model\Rule::getActionSelectBind)
  * Algorithms that perform calculation, parsing

 Code NOT to cover:

  * Classes/methods with numerous dependencies.
  * Creation of Unit tests for such classes will result in creation of a lot of mocks and writing complex test logic (that most likely follows code to large extend and as a result we will have fragile and hard to maintain tests)
  * Classes/methods interacting with resources directly or indirectly.
  * It is impossible to test the resources affected within a Unit test.
  * Glue code.
  * Mostly passing data between collaborators and has no or small amount of logic so it can be covered indirectly by integration/functional tests.

 Examples: